Medial Patella Luxation In Bulldogs

 - Dr. Kraemer’s V4B Total Joint Care for Advanced Osteoarthritis

-- Dr. Kraemer’s V4B Omega-3 Fish Oil for Skin & Joints
+- Dr. Kraemer’s V4B Omega-3 Fish Oil for Joints-Immune-Skin

 - Dr. Kraemer’s V4B Comfort Plus Extra Strength Formula

-Those supplements contain natural anti-inflammatories and pain relief that can help heal and repair injured joints and can be used long-term, as well as help, reduce the adverse effects attached to drugs.
+Those supplements contain natural anti-inflammatories and pain relief that can help heal and repair injured joints and can be used long-term, as well as help, minimize the need for prescription drugs and their potential adverse effects.

-Dr. Kraemer’s V4B Medial patella luxation in bulldogs Tips & Warnings
+Dr. Kraemer’s V4B Medial patella luxation in bulldogs and French Bulldog (Bulldog MPL) TIPS & WARNINGS

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Tip #1 (StemCell4Pet.com): Dr. Kraemer also offer additional therapeutic healing and pain relief modalities that includes, cutting edge in house Stem Cell Therapy with Cryobanking, Platelet Rich Plasma (PRP), Cold Laser Therapy, and Pulse Electromagnetic Therapy (PEMt).
-Most of our orthopedic cases opt to combine one or few of those nor pharmaceutical anti-inflammatory, healing, pain relief new age modalities with the surgical repair.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Tip #1 Dr. Kraemer also offers additional therapeutic, healing and pain relief modalities that include cutting edge in house Stem Cell Therapy with Cryobanking, Platelet Rich Plasma (PRP), Cold Laser Therapy, and Pulse Electromagnetic Therapy (PEMt).
+Most of our customers opt to combine one or few of those nor pharmaceutical anti-inflammatory, healing, pain relief new age modalities with the surgical repair.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Tip #2: In order for the patella not to jump out of its track, the groove (trochlear) must be made deep enough to accommodate and cradle the patella as it moves up and down in the groove.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Tip #2: In order for the patella not to jump out of its track, the groove (trochlear) must be made deep enough to accommodate and cradle the patella as it moves up and down in the groove.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Tip #3: Most Bulldogs with MPL are either born with that condition (congenital) or have a developmental misalignment of the extensor mechanism, a result from a group of abnormalities involving your bulldog puppy entire hind limb that slowly change the contour of the bones as your puppy grows.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Tip #3: Most Bulldogs with MPL are either born with that condition (congenital) or have a developmental misalignment of the extensor mechanism.
+This is caused by a group of abnormalities that includes your bulldog puppy entire hind limb that together affect the contour of the bones as your puppy grows.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Tip #4: Many bulldogs and french bulldogs puppies have a “bow-legged” wide stance, which results in the muscles of their thighs pulling their patella to the inside of their knees.
-Often this extra inner load is further aggravated due to forces generated by dysplastic hips, a condition common to the breed ( hip dysplasia).
+Medial patella luxation in bulldogs and French bulldogs (MPL) Tip #4: Many bulldogs and french bulldogs puppies have a “bow-legged” wide stance, which results in the muscles of their thighs pulling their patella to the inside of their knees.
+Often this extra inner load is further aggravated due to forces generated by dysplastic hips, a condition common to the breed (bulldog and French bulldog hip dysplasia).
 This abnormality is aggravated when the tibial crest, which is the point the quadriceps tendon attaches to on the lower limb, is internally rotated and the trochlear groove is shallower than normal.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Tip #6: Clinical signs associated with patella luxation vary greatly with the severity of the disease.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Tip #6: Clinical signs associated with patella luxation vary greatly with the severity of the disease.
 It might start as just a brief few steps limp and as the disease progresses in duration and severity, this lameness becomes more frequent.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Tip #7: On very rare occasions, patellar problems are the result of direct or strain-injuries to the kneecap or accidental trauma to the knee joint that tear the collateral ligaments that keep the patella moving in line.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Tip #7: On very rare occasions, patellar problems are the result of direct or strain-injuries to the kneecap or accidental trauma to the knee joint that tears the collateral ligaments that keep the patella moving in line.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Tip #8: Most times the diagnosis of bulldog patella luxation is based on palpation on orthopedic examination.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Tip #8: Most times the diagnosis of bulldog patella luxation is based on palpation on orthopedic examination.
 Nevertheless, radiographs of the pelvis, knee and tibias are always recommended.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Warning #1: Once arthritic changes have developed, surgery is much less likely to produce a pain-free leg.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #1: Once arthritic changes have developed, surgery is much less likely to produce a pain-free leg.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Warning #2: The luxation is medial (inward) in most cases and often both knees are affected.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #2: The luxation is medial (inward) in most cases and often both knees are affected.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Warning #3: Every time the kneecap rides out of its groove, cartilage, which is the lining of bones within joints, is damaged, leading to osteoarthritis and pain.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #3: Every time the kneecap rides out of its groove, cartilage, which is the lining of bones within joints, is damaged, leading to osteoarthritis and pain.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Warning #4: It is our experience that left alone the abnormal alignment of the patella may also aggravate the shallowness of the femoral groove and lead to deformation of the leg.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #4: It is our experience that left alone the abnormal alignment of the patella may also aggravate the shallowness of the femoral groove and lead to deformation of the leg.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Warning #5: The abnormal position of the kneecap destabilizes the knee, increasing weight load on the inner part of the knee thus predisposes your bulldog to a rupture of his cranial cruciate ligament (ACL Tear), at which point they typically stop using the limb.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #5: The abnormal position of the kneecap destabilizes the knee, increasing weight load on the inner part of the knee thus predisposes your bulldog to a rupture of his cranial cruciate ligament (ACL Tear), at which point they typically stop using the limb.

-Dr. Kraemer’s Medial patella luxation in bulldogs (MPL) Warning #6: We know that bulldogs and French bulldogs that have this problem tend to pass it on to their puppies.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #6: We know that bulldogs and French bulldogs that have this problem tend to pass it on to their puppies, there for it is not recommended to breed those dogs